zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 ![img](https://raw.githubusercontent.com/zayngdev/shader-course-2/main/Intro%20to%20Unity%20Shader%201/pics/Intro%20to%20Unity%20Shader%20-%201/create_shader_bbasedon_shader.png)

-When the material has been created, in the **Project** panel, you could see blue material file like image below:
+When the material has been created, in the **Project** window, you could see blue material file like image below:

 ![shader_material.png](https://github.com/zayngdev/shader-course-2/blob/main/Intro%20to%20Unity%20Shader%201/pics/Intro%20to%20Unity%20Shader%20-%201/shader_material.png?raw=true)